 Power to Weight and Value

-If all cargo bikes under discussion provide the range needed, then the real question is whether your cargo bike can handle all that cargo you want to carry.
+If all cargo bikes under discussion provide the range needed for the “last mile,” then the real question is whether your cargo bike can handle all that cargo you want to carry.
 And, that’s a question of power to weight.
-We’ve explored the power to weight of Denmark, Holland, and Germany’s leading brands and discovered that Denmark’s Bullitt is the clear winner.
-But, what about value?
+Ultimately, power-to-weight is what matters in real-world cargo riding.
+As we’ve seen, Danish minimalism – lightweight, modular, and durable – outperforms heavier competitors, especially when it comes to value.

 Questions about a Bullitt?
 We can help!